Michael A. Fopp

-Michael A. Fopp is a retired National Museum Director.
+Michael A. Fopp is a retired museum director.

 Michael Fopp is the son of an Australian Battle of Britain fighter pilot.
 He grew up surrounded by aeroplanes, but left the Reading Blue Coat School to follow a childhood dream of riding horses professionally.
 He was a member of the Mounted Branch of London’s Metropolitan Police for over 10 years.
-Those years were spent leading major ceremonial celebrations, carrying out duties during riots and other public disorder events.
-All this ended when he was seriously assaulted by rioters in 1979, an event so serious as to cause the death of Blair Peach and injury to many others.
+Those years were spent leading ceremonial celebrations, carrying out duties during riots and other public disorder events.
+This ended when he was seriously assaulted by rioters in 1979, an event so serious as to cause the death of Blair Peach and injury to many others.

-During his Police career he had special permission to lecture and write about aviation history and, almost immediately after his hospitalisation joined the Royal Air Force Museum as Keeper of the Battle of Britain Collection in 1979.
+During his police career he had permission to lecture and write about aviation history and, almost immediately after his hospitalisation joined the Royal Air Force Museum as Keeper of the Battle of Britain Collection in 1979.
 In 1984 he was awarded a master's degree by City University London for whom he was a visiting lecturer in Management Studies for 9 years.
-In 1985 he was appointed Director of the London Transport Museum.
-He returned to the Royal Air Force Museum as Director in 1988 and finished his thesis "Museum & Gallery Management" gaining his PhD in 1989.
+In 1985 he was appointed director of the London Transport Museum.
+He returned to the Royal Air Force Museum as Director in 1988 and finished his thesis "Museum & Gallery Management", gaining his PhD in 1989.

-He was the Director General of the RAF Museum's three sites – Hendon (London), Cosford and Stafford, all of which expanded significantly during his tenure of over 22 years – retiring in 2010.
-Michael is an aviation historian (RAF History 1936–1955), not-for-profit management specialist and information technologist.
-He is a Fellow of the Royal Aeronautical Society and the Museums Association, past Council Member of The Air League, and holds both Commercial and Instrument ratings for single engined aircraft.
-He is a Past Master of the Honourable Company of Air Pilots, a City of London Livery Company.
+He was the director general of the RAF Museum's three sites – Hendon (London), Cosford and Stafford, all of which expanded during his tenure of over 22 years – retiring in 2010.
 He is past Chairman of the Air Safety Trust and the Air Pilots Trust, charities supporting flying scholarships, air safety and research.